 More of a prevention than a cure

-This might be a good option after you’ve gotten your infestation problem under control, but it really won’t help in getting rid of the problem if there are already eggs or larvae in the soil.
+This might be a good option before or after you’ve gotten your infestation problem under control, but it really won’t help in getting rid of the problem if there are already eggs or larvae in the soil or if drainage holes in pots are still accessible to adult gnats.

 Plant Isolation Or Encapsulation